gofore/aws-emr/presentation/README.md

 ---

-# Prerequisites
+# Munging

 --

-## Uploading the data to Amazon S3

-Data was given as monthly tar.gz archive files.
-We unpack the data and use AWS CLI tools to upload the XML files to S3.
+## The small files problem

+- Unpacked the tar.gz archives and uploaded the XML files as such to S3 (using AWS [CLI tools](http://aws.amazon.com/cli/)).
+- Turns out small files with Hadoop is not fun [[1]](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/) [[2]](http://amilaparanawithana.blogspot.fi/2012/06/small-file-problem-in-hadoop.html) [[3]](http://www.idryman.org/blog/2013/09/22/process-small-files-on-hadoop-using-combinefileinputformat-1/)
+- Turns out XML is not fun either

 --

-## The small files problem

-- We have approximately 4 million files.
-- "Small files are a big problem in Hadoop" [[1]](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/) [[2]](http://amilaparanawithana.blogspot.fi/2012/06/small-file-problem-in-hadoop.html) [[3]](http://www.idryman.org/blog/2013/09/22/process-small-files-on-hadoop-using-combinefileinputformat-1/)
+## JSONify all the things!

 - Concatenate data into bigger chunks

-Munging xml worth of 6,5 years takes 8,5 hours on a single t2.medium instance
+- Munging XML worth of 6.5 years takes 8.5 hours on a single t2.medium instance

 --